 The community resiliency assessment project was launched in 2010 by Prof. Limor Aharonson-Daniel from Ben-Gurion University of the Negev and Prof. Mooli Lahad from Tel-Hai Academic College who formed the Conjoint Community Resiliency Assessment Collaboration: a multidisciplinary cooperative network of experts from seven Israeli academic institutions, linked to decision-makers and partners from relevant ministries and emergency services.

-The goal of this effort was to develop a tool that can provide Local and government authorities with a scientifically valid assessment of their community's resilience in order to support the direction of resources towards the elements that the evaluation has pinpointed as needing a boost.
+The goal of this effort was to develop a tool that can provide Local and government authorities with a standard and scientifically valid assessment of their community's resilience in order to support the direction of resources towards the elements that the evaluation has pinpointed as needing a boost.
 Furthermore, the CCRAM facilitates the appraisal of the efficacy of the action taken.
-Until now the following aims have been achieved:

-* The CCRAM has demonstrated its' potential role in establishing a baseline score of community resiliency and its' constructs.
-The CCRAM has demonstrated its' potential role in establishing a baseline score of community resiliency and its' constructs.
+It has demonstrated its' potential role in establishing a baseline score of community resiliency and its' constructs.

 Components of community resiliency based on the CCRAM model